 Broccoli contains vitamin C and antioxidants in large concentration.
-It also contains vitamin A, Beta Carotene, and Fiber, known to boost the immune system and treat several diseases like indigestion, blood pressure, heart disuse, arthritis, and so on.
+It also contains Vitamin A, Beta Carotene, and Fiber, known to boost the immune system and treat several diseases like indigestion, blood pressure, heart disease, arthritis, and so on.
 The phytonutrients found in broccoli help our body to detoxify.
 Broccoli has an antioxidant called sulforaphane, which is linked with reduced risk of a number of cancers.

 How to grow Broccoli at Home:

 Broccoli is a cool weather plant that can germinate from seeds in moist, well-fertilized soil very easily.
 Prepare your garden soil with organic compost and saw seeds 2 or 3 weeks before your last frost date.
 You can use containers for indoor planting.

 Tomatoes are another delicious ingredient for a variety of delicious dishes and salads around the world.
 It’s healthy and tasty and can be grown easily at home.